Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 00E62  C=C!A  WP
 ```

-Here we can see that, things have changed slightly.
-The original way collisions were logged was by using P. P is a special 1 nibble register that also is used in LC, WP field instructions, and ???.
+Here we can see that things have changed slightly.
+The original way collisions were logged was by using P to write into a high nibble of C. P is a special 1 nibble register that can be used to write single nibbles into certain registers, but is also used in the LC instruction to determine where the write starts, and in WP field instructions, and I'm not even sure what else.
 Up until this point, it was something that I really didn't quite fully understand, honestly.
-Anyway, this apparently modifies c.14 (the 14th nibble of c) to store the collision flag.
-I think that a) there's a mistake in the comments where they say they're storing the collision flag in 13, when they mean 14 and b) once again, DECODE leaves this instruction type out entirely.
+This sequence modifies c.14 (the 14th nibble of c) to store a 1, which is later read as being the collision flag.
+I think that a) there's a mistake in the comments where they say they're storing the collision flag in 13, when they likely meant 14 and b) once again, DECODE leaves this instruction type out entirely.

-This method of storing collision state is still used when drawing lores graphics in SCHIP 1.1, which explains why there are no unusual behaviors there, but these are both from extended mode/hires.
-In SCHIP, instead of modifying P and storing in some upended byte of C, we are increasing the B register by 1 when we find that C&D is not 0 - note here that C is the whole row being written, it writes both bytes as a single word together for big sprites.
-This means that we are accumulating the number of rows that that have pixels matching those already being displayed (aka collide) into the B register.
+This method of storing collision state is still used when drawing lores graphics in SCHIP 1.1, which explains why there are no unusual behaviors there, but we have extended mode/hires change to review.
+In SCHIP, instead of modifying P and storing 1 in some high nibble of C, we are increasing the B register by 1 when we find that C&D is not 0 - note here that C is the whole row being written, it writes both bytes as a single word together for big sprites.
+This means that we are accumulating into the B register the number of rows that have pixels matching those already being displayed (aka collide).

 On exit of these routines, these return to this code:
 ```